temporalio/documentation/README.md

 ---
 ```

-### How to auto format files
+### How to auto-format files

 Run `yarn format`.

-If you don't run this command locally before posting a Pull Request, a Github action runs the formatting.
+If you don't run this command locally before posting a pull request, a GitHub action runs the formatting.

 ### How to run the Assembly Workflow

-Make sure you have a Namespace set up to operate out of.
+Make sure you have a Namespace set up and ready to use.
-We recommend using the [Temporal CLI’s development Server](https://docs.temporal.io/cli/#starting-the-temporal-server).
+We recommend using the [Temporal CLI development Server](https://docs.temporal.io/cli/#starting-the-temporal-server).

-In a separate terminal run:
+In a separate terminal, start the Temporal Server:

 ```bash
 temporal server start-dev